The-Layer-Research-Lab/3D-Printer-Air-Filtration-System-Compact/README.md

 - Featuring HEPA filter and Activated Carbon the filter is able to remove VOC and particular matters(pm 2.5 & pm 10).
 - The filter catridge can easily be taken out and easily be replaced.
 - Because of the small form factor, it can be mounted on a wide range of machines.

+We will be working with resellers to provide build kits.
+So stay tuned!